Types of Filtration Explained - RO/DI or DI Only

 So now that we’ve covered what each system is and how it works, there are a few things to consider before deciding which best suits your circumstances.

 The first thing to know before considering each is the purity of your input water (i.e the purity of your tap water), and roughly how many litres per day you will need.
 A simple TDS Meter can be used to determine, in parts per million, if the water in your area is hard, soft or somewhere in-between.
-In the UK there are huge differences between the soft water of Scotland or Wales.
-The range can be anywhere from 30-100 ppm compared to the hard water of Bristol or London (typically 350-500 ppm).
-The map below gives you an idea of what sort of water to expect.
+In the UK there are huge differences between the soft water of Scotland or Wales, that range anywhere from 30-100 ppm, compared to the hard water of Bristol or London (typically 350-500 ppm).

 The running costs of an RO/DI system are lower, however the cost to buy an RO/DI system is much higher, be it a static system, a van mounted system or anything in between.
 In a hard water area, the additional cost upfront to purchase the goods will quickly be recouped in lower running costs, however in a soft water area where running costs are low anyway, it may be much longer before you see the return, which is where the DI only option comes in.